zszyellow/leetcode/README.md

 leetcode
 ========

-leetcode solutions written in python & JavaScript by zszyellow.
+leetcode solutions written in python & JavaScript & Cpp by zszyellow.